-TECH WEEKLY: How McLaren’s Mercedes power unit – and a bold wheelbase choice – has shaped early-season pace
+TECH WEEKLY: How McLaren’s Mercedes power unit and a bold wheelbase choice have shaped early-season pace

 F1 technical expert Mark Hughes takes a look at how McLaren are getting to grips with the Mercedes power unit, with illustrations from Giorgio Piola.

-Qualifying in China suggested that the team had got a much better understanding of the optimum way of running the Mercedes PU.
+Qualifying in China suggested that the team had got a much better understanding of the optimum way of running the Mercedes power unit.
 In Melbourne, the leading McLaren had qualified 0.862s off the Mercedes pole.
 In Shanghai the deficit was approximately halved, down to 0.486s adrift.

 In China on Saturday, team boss Andrea Stella spoke about the process behind that improvement in relative pace.
 “We've been able to learn a bit more about how the power unit works," he said.
 "It's very complicated, with a very complex way of working.